Last Updated on 2 March, 2021 by Veronica

-In today’s post, I want to talk to you about our trip to 4 Tarifa by van.
-We will tour the most southern point of the Iberian peninsula and get to know its monuments and its beaches.
+I want to talk to you about our trip to 4 Tarifa by van in today’s post.
+We will tour the most southern point of the Iberian peninsula and know its monuments and beaches.

 This trip was the first we did with the first van we had in July 2018.
-A trip with my sister and Henry (who is from there), in our van and in theirs.
+It was a trip with my sister and Henry (who is from there), in our van and theirs.

 What to see in Tarifa?
 Van Road Trip Itinerary

 The visit started in the village, but as we arrived in the evening, the first thing we did was go to dinner at the restaurant N6 and then go partying through the town center.